 How best to go about saving for retirement is something your financial advisor can help you with.
 And you can learn more about when to use TFSA vs RRSP.

 What is the best bank for RRSPs?

-The best bank for your RRSP account will depend on a variety of factors including the types of investments you are looking for, management fees, minimum balance requirements, interest rates, and more.
+The best bank for your RRSP account will depend on various factors, including the types of investments you are looking for, management fees, minimum balance requirements, interest rates, and more.

 Shop around and compare the different offerings available.

 How much do RRSPs lower or save you on taxes?

 The RRSP tax deduction you claim will save you taxes based on your marginal tax rate.
 For example, if your marginal tax rate is 35% and you contribute $10,000, you can expect a tax refund of $3,500.

 You eventually pay taxes when you start withdrawing RRSP funds in retirement.

 Can I have two RRSP accounts or RRSPs in different banks?